marcparadise/chef-server-data-generator/README.md

 ### What it Does

-This tool will generate the following:
+This tool will generate the following on any EC11 or CS12 server for which it has access to `/etc/opscode/pivotal.pem`
 * orgs
 * users
 * groups